EseAlli/interactive-pricing-component/README.md

 ### Useful resources

-- [Styling range input with CSS and JavaScript for better UX](https://nikitahl.com/style-range-input-css) - This helped me understand how to properly style a range input
+- [Styling range input with CSS and JavaScript for better UX](https://nikitahl.com/style-range-input-css) - This helped me understand how to properly style a range input -[Creating A Custom Range Input That Looks Consistent Across All Browsers](https://www.smashingmagazine.com/2021/12/create-custom-range-input-consistent-browsers/) - This help me understand how to style the range input tag across all browsers.
 - [TypeScript Documentation](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html) - This helped me understand how to set up typescript and understand the primart types in typescript.

 ## Author